dbullock1086/Herakles/README.md

 - `PulseFit`
 - `FastFit`

 The first one takes the 128 samples from each event and fits it to a calibrated pulse shape.
 The branches added by this algorithm include the parameters of the fit (pedestal, height, phase, width) and the probability of the fit (using chi-squared and the number of degrees of freedom).
-It also adds a height/charge branch.
 This algorithm can be a little slow, so the second algorithm makes a coarser approximation of the fit by subtracting the `ped_*` value and integrating.

 One more algorithm can also be useful for pulses: